nochadisfaction/pixel/.github/instructions/process-task-list.instructions.md

   1. When you finish a **sub‑task**, immediately mark it as completed by changing `[ ]` to `[x]`.
   2. If **all** subtasks underneath a parent task are now `[x]`, also mark the **parent task** as completed.
 - Stop after each sub‑task and wait for the user's go‑ahead.
-- Always stop before marking complete and do a second look over your work, and clean up any linter errors or warnings.
+- Always do a double check of your work, and do a second look over your work, and clean up any linter errors or warnings.

 ### Task List Maintenance